PhysicsOfMobility/ridepy/doc/overview.rst

 Using parallelism:
    The dispatcher interface prescribes computing a *cost* for serving a request with a certain vehicle.
 Then the vehicle with the minimum cost is chosen.
-Since this is an "embarassingly parallelizable" operation, theSimulator provides two parallel ways of computing it, out of the box:
+Since this is an "embarassingly parallelizable" operation, ridepy provides two parallel ways of computing it, out of the box:

    - ``multiprocessing``,